8 Bedroom Interior Design Mistakes To Avoid When Designing Your Haven

 2. Furniture

-When choosing your nightstands think about how you use your bedroom and what’s style is suitable for the space.
-If you need more storage a nightstand with all drawers might be a priority for you.As long as the scale of the nightstands match up with the bedroom and they’re at a comfortable height for you, when reaching from the bed, that’s the main thing.
+When choosing your nightstands, think about how you use your bedroom and what style is suitable for the space.
+If you need more storage, a nightstand with all drawers might be a priority for you.

 3. Declutter

-Even if you have the tiniest bedroom you still need to stay organized and clutter free.
+Even if you have the tiniest bedroom, you still need to stay organized and clutter-free.
 Perhaps even more so!
 Having the right furniture for your storage solutions for all your needs and essentials is going to make a huge difference in how the space feels to you.

-Either way a neat and tidy bedroom is always an essential design rule of thumb.
+Either way, a neat and tidy bedroom is always an essential design rule of thumb.

 4. Lighting

-Lighting for your bedroom should be soft, warm and layered.
-Using shades will soften the lighting in the bedroom, bare bulbs can be too harsh on the eyes especially before going to sleep.
-Having another light fixture other than the ceiling fixture is always a good idea for layered lighting.
-This is just practical as well instead of having to get in out of bed to turn off the lights.
+Using shades will soften the lighting in the bedroom; bare bulbs can be too harsh on the eyes, especially before going to sleep.
+Lamps for the nightstands or a floor lamp are great for layered bedroom lighting.
+This is just practical as well, instead of having to get in and out of bed to turn off the lights.

-With a smaller bedroom size it’s a good idea to use wall sconces or pendants to maximize the space.
+With a smaller bedroom size, it’s a good idea to use wall sconces or pendants to maximize the space.

 5. Rug Size

-After you get the right size bed you’ll need the right size rug.
 A common mistake is that the rug under the bed is too small.
-Ideally you want to be able to walk around the three sides of the bed with about 18-24″ of rug extending out from under the bed.
-This is so you have plenty of walk space around the bed without feeling you’re walking on a tight rope around the bed.
-The size of the area rug is a big factor in proportion and scale of the room too.
+Ideally, you want to be able to walk around the three sides of the bed with about 18″-24″ of rug extending out from under the bed.
+This is so you have plenty of walking space around the bed without feeling like you’re walking on a tight rope around the bed.

-Remember that carpet for the bedroom is good option and will probably work out less expensive than rug.
+The size of the area rug is a big factor in the proportion and scale of the room, too.
+Remember that carpet for the bedroom is a good option and will probably work out less expensive than a rug.
 You can still layer a rug over the carpet to ground the bed area if you’d like to.

-6. Addressing The Windows
+6. Dressing the Windows

 Hanging your curtains at the right height above your windows is a good interior design rule to start with.
-Always hand your rod higher to the ceiling if possible rather than just above the window frame.
+Always hand your rod higher to the ceiling if possible, rather than just above the window frame.

 7. Your Bedroom Colour

 Your bedroom colour plays a huge part in how your bedroom feels.
 The colour you choose also reflects your personality.
 But choosing a colour you like that also suits the space is key.
 How big is your bedroom interior?
-The amount of natural light that the bedroom gets is important too.
+The amount of natural light that the bedroom gets is important, too.

 Putting all those factors together to come up with a colour that works for you and the bedroom might take more than a few paint swatches!

 Light colours tend to enhance and enlarge the space by bouncing light off the walls.
 Making the space feel fresh and bright.
-Bright colours are better used as accents in soft furnishings in the bedroom.
-Painting your bedroom a dark colour can also make room seem bigger than it is with the trick of receding the walls and blurring wall edges and tricking the eye.
+Bright colours are better used as accents in soft furnishings in the bedroom in cushions and bed linens.

-Assessing Your Space
+8. Assessing Your Space

 Chloe